a0/a0-fasten-ruby/README.md

 ### Execution:
 - [x] tasks are executed in parallel, using worker processes/threads
 - [x] process are preferred on POSIX systems, otherwise threads are used
-- [x] default number of workers is the # of real cpu cores on the system
+- [x] default number of jobs is the # of real cpu cores on the system
 - [x] in case of task Error or Exception, the whole run will be stopped
 - [x] runner saves a log file in `$(pwd)/fasten/log/runner/*name_of_runner*.log`
 - [x] each task saves its STDERR/STDOUT to a log file in `$(pwd)/fasten/log/task/*name_of_task*.log`